 However, be realistic as to what can be achieved.
-It may be useful to start by brainstorming all the questions that would be interesting to address but then make sure you identify the priority questions that can be addressed with the resources available.
+It may be useful to start by brainstorming all the questions that would be interesting to address and then identify the priority questions that can be addressed with the resources available.

 Types of Evaluation

 As you start to think about your evaluation questions, it becomes more obvious that the two aspects that you tend to be focusing on in your evaluation is the activities and the impact of your intervention.
 This corresponds to process, impact and outcome evaluation.
 They allow different aspects of the intervention to be evaluated and collectively contribute to the evaluation of the overall intervention (which is sometimes called summative evaluation).

 These three evaluation types directly intersect with planning an intervention, by way of summary as shown in Figure 11:

 - Process evaluation measures the intervention activities and the extent to which it has been implemented.

 - Impact evaluation usually correlates to the program objectives as it is concerned with the immediate and short term effects of the program.

 - Outcome evaluation focuses on the longer term effects of the program and usually relates to the program aims.

 Making sure you have clearly defined aims, objectives and activities is important to achieving sound process, impact and outcome evaluation1.

 Figure 1: The relationship between process, impact and outcome evaluation